 Those are what I call a good reasons to learn about coding.

 Back to the original question . . . where can I learn about coding?
-Well, there are a lot of places to learn and I went through a lot of websites and played around with a lot of programs to find the ones I thought boys would enjoy the most.
+Well, there are a lot of places to learn and I went through a lot of websites and played around with a lot of programs to find the ones I thought kids would enjoy the most.
+I also geared it toward what the boys in my life would like because that is what I know best since I am a boy mom.

-After you and your boys check a few of these out I would love to hear which ones worked best for you.
+After you and your kids check a few of these out I would love to hear which ones worked best for you.

 Coding for Beginners